Workplace: Department of Mathematics and Statistics, Faculty of Science, Masaryk University in Brno, Czech Republic

 The project and the positions are open under support of a recent MASH award, with the main goal to develop a multi-disciplinary research team providing fundamental contribution in applied mathematics, computer science with smart city applications, attracting external support from ERC, Horizon Europe as well as a consortium of industrial companies and European city agencies.

 - Ph.D./Masters degree or equivalent experience in a relevant area of mathematics, applied mathematics, computer science, physics, transportation, civic engineering, urban planning, computational social science etc;

 - Strong research records including publications in reputable internationally recognized venues;

-- Deep understanding of probabilistic inference, optimization models and algorithms, graphs is a plus and a requirement for technical applicants;
+- Understanding of probabilistic inference, optimization models and algorithms, graphs is a plus and a requirement for technical applicants;

-- Ability to conceive a long-term research plan, prioritize tasks and coordinate the work within a team in order to successfully implement it;
+- Ability to conceive a long-term research plan, prioritize tasks and coordinate the work within a multidisciplinary team;

 - In-person and remote teamwork skills;

 - High motivation to present and publish scientific results;

 - Very good written, oral, and interpersonal English communication skills.